Wall Street waits to see if investors still love SAC Capital

-NEW YORK, Feb 14 (Reuters) - Outside investors in Steven A. Cohen’s SAC Capital Advisors have until the end of the day to decide if they still love the embattled billionaire hedge fund manager.

-Cohen already has told staff to expect outside investors in SAC Capital to submit requests to withdraw up to $1 billion in the wake of the latest round of insider trading allegations involving former employees of the $14 billion hedge fund.
+Cohen already has told staff to expect outside investors in SAC Capital to submit requests to withdraw up to $1 billion following the latest round of insider trading allegations involving former employees of the $14 billion hedge fund.

-The big question as the deadline for submitting redemption notices approaches is whether the withdrawals exceeds Cohen’s own estimate.

 With outside investors accounting for about $6 billion of the firm’s money under management, the impact of the redemptions may prove to be more symbolic than anything else.
 Roughly 60 percent of SAC Capital’s money comes from dollars invested by Cohen and his employees.

+Reuters earlier reported that Blackstone was seen as sticking with Cohen’s fund.

+Blackstone, best known as a private equity firm, also manages one of the largest hedge fund investment businesses with $46.1 billion in assets.

-Already, Titan Advisors, Citigroup’s private bank and Lyxor Asset Management have announced they want to withdraw money on behalf of their investors.
+While Blackstone stays put, Titan Advisors, Citigroup’s private bank and Lyxor Asset Management have announced they want to withdraw money from SAC on behalf of their investors.
 Sources familiar with SAC Capital said those three combined have between $300 million and $500 million invested with Cohen’s hedge fund.

 SAC Capital spokesman Jonathan Gasthalter said: “We do not expect the redemptions by certain external investors to have a significant impact on our funds.”